Rakeshpavan333/Enviro_maze_agent/README.md

 Note that it is possible to change the width and recursion depth in my maze generator code (`maze_gen.cc`) to get arbitrarily complex mazes!
 ![Sample Image](Screenshots/ss4.png)

-However it takes more computation and occupies more memory to store.
-Moreover, the robot size needs to be shrunk to fit in the small gaps in the maze, which is not very pleasing to the eye.
+However, it takes more computation and occupies more memory to store.
+Moreover, the robot size needs to be manually adjusted to fit in the small gaps in the maze, which is not very pleasing to the eye.

 ## References:
 All the code is original and written from scratch by me.
 I don't use any pre-built libraries or third-party code.
 However, the general algorithmic principles used are variations of popular literature:-